International Focus Group on Tephrochronology (INTAV)

 Every few years the INTAV executive confers honorary life membership on one or more tephrochronologists who have excelled in the discipline as practitioners or mentors or in some other way that deserves international recognition.

-James (Jim) Begét (USA) and Hiroshi Moriwaki (Japan) have recently been elected honorary life members of INTAV.
+Gudrun Larsen (Iceland) and David Lowe (New Zealand) have recently been elected honorary life members of INTAV.

-Currently, twelve people have been awarded honorary life membership of INTAV:
+Currently, thirteen people have been awarded honorary life membership of INTAV:

 James Begét (USA)